petermeglis/file-system/README.md

 Clone the repo in `/Users/<your_user>`, rename the directory to `fs`, and delete the `.git` directory.

-- active/
-  - active tasks/projects leading to a goal with a deadline (`<verb> <noun>`; write blog post, complete mockup, etc.)
 - archive/
   - for backups (online accounts, local computers, phones) or projects/areas/resources that are no longer active
 - boxes/
   - spheres of activity maintained long term (health, finances, travel, hobbies, productivity, apartment, etc.)
+  - Update 1/6/24: I haven't really used this much, but I'll keep it because it's flexible.
 - docs/
-  - topic or theme of ongoing interest (music, gardening, architecture, note taking, etc.)
+  - documents, PDFs, records, notes, scans, whatever else
 - media/
   - photos and videos
+- projects/
+  - git repositories, coding projects, etc.
 - sync/
-  - for Google Drive backup and sync folder
+  - this is my Google Drive backup and sync folder
 - tmp/
-  - temporary storage
+  - a holding place for anything temporary

 Tips:
 - only categorize into a folder when >= 4 things can be grouped